By:

 Challenge young athletes on an individual and appropriate level

-good rhythm.
-The key to successful coaching is to undercover
+rhythm.
+The key to successful coaching is to undercover what elements

-what elements of coordination each athlete requires, and develop
+of coordination each athlete requires, and develop drills/exercises

 3.

-learn quickly in most cases.
-Be sure to challenge them physically
+quickly in most cases.
+Be sure to challenge them physically and intellectually

 The

-with your young athletes to help develop elements of coordination
+your young athletes to help develop elements of coordination –

 –